Entering the European market for basketry

 What are the requirements for niche markets?

+According to the World Economic Forum, 86% of people want significant change to make the world fairer and more sustainable after COVID-19.
 The concept of fair trade supports fair pricing and improved social conditions for producers and their communities.
-Especially when the production of your basketry is labour intensive, fair-trade certification can give you a competitive advantage.
-Common fair-trade certifications are issued by the World Fair Trade Organisation (WFTO) and Fair For Life.
+Especially in the event that the production of your items is labour intensive, fair-trade certification can give you a competitive advantage.
+This certification often includes aspects of environmental sustainability as well.

-Through what channels can you get basketry on the European market?
+2. Through what channels can you get basketry on the European market?

 How is the end market segmented?